nathan-barry/blackjack-monte-carlo-simulations/README.md

 # blackjack-simulator

+This repo has a blackjack CLI emulator and python blackjack simulations testing various blackjack strategies.
+Supports custom round bets, splitting, and doubling.

-`python3 blackjack.py` to run basic round
+`python3 blackjack.py` to run the CLI Blackjack emulator

+`python3 sim-<simulation>.py` to see the expected number of wins, losses, and ties for a variety of blackjack strategies.

-Credits to [aphrix](https://github.com/aphrx/py_blackjack) for initial implementation.
+Credits to [aphrix](https://github.com/aphrx/py_blackjack) for initial skeleton blackjack implementation.

-Tasks

-- [ ] Expected value simulation
-- [ ] Perfect play simulation
-- [ ] Print probability distribution feature
-- [ ] Raise bet feature
-- [ ] Matplotlib charts